 Question #21: Should I purchase extra insurance?

-Answer: ANSMET volunteers are considered covered by a “traveller’s aid” policy taken out by Case Western Reserve University, but it’s extremely limited in scope- it basically gets you to a hospital and pays you a pittance if you are injured so badly that you wish you were dead.
+Answer: ANSMET volunteers are considered covered by a “traveller’s aid” policy taken out by the University of Utah, but it’s extremely limited in scope- it basically gets you to a hospital and pays you a pittance if you are injured so badly that you wish you were dead.
 In other words, it is NOT medical insurance- this policy will not cover your care, only your emergency transportation.
 Nor does this policy cover personal belongings.
 It is your responsibility to ensure that your health insurance will cover your hospital and other medical expenses in NZ and the US and any other country you plan to visit.
 This is especially important for citizens of countries with socialized medicine; you should ensure you can cover your own emergency medical costs in other countries.
 Details on CWRU’s traveller’s insurance are available on request.

 Question #22: Can one truly know the future, great swami?

 Answer: Ah, little grasshopper, The future is known to those who live there.
 Perhaps your future has already been written, to be read by those who look forward.

 Answer: I’m sure there are.
 Call or email Jim or Ralph anytime, but read the crap that preceded this to make sure you didn’t just skip the answer!